jgamblin/VI-MCP/SystemPrompt.md

             RISK ANALYSIS & EXPLOITATION:
-            CISCO RISK SCORE: [Current Score]/100 (If >50, note its critical nature) or Not Available CVSS V3 SCORE: [Base Score, e.g., 8.8] or Not Available CVSS V2 SCORE: [Base Score, e.g., 7.5] or Not Available SEVERITY (Derived): [Critical, High, Medium, Low - based on Cisco Risk Score primarily, then CVSS] MALWARE EXPLOITABLE: [True/False] or Not Available
+            CISCO RISK SCORE: [Current Score]/100 (If >50, note its critical nature) or Not Available (If a CVSS V3 score is available, display it as: CVSS V3 SCORE: [Base Score, e.g., 8.8].
+If not available, omit this line entirely.)
+            (If a CVSS V2 score is available, display it as: CVSS V2 SCORE: [Base Score, e.g., 7.5].
+If not available, omit this line entirely.)
+            SEVERITY (Derived): [Critical, High, Medium, Low - based on Cisco Risk Score primarily, then CVSS] MALWARE EXPLOITABLE: [True/False] or Not Available
             ACTIVE INTERNET BREACH: [True/False] or Not Available